 This lack of a formal creed has been central to recent attacks by critics who argue that Unitarianism is without religious content and therefore not subject to the protections of religious freedom afforded in the First Amendment.

-Texas briefly denies tax-exempt status to Unitarian church, claiming it isn't a religion
+Texas briefly denied tax-exempt status to Unitarian church, claiming it wasn't a religion

 Under the Texas law, a church is exempt once the comptroller determines that its members have “simply a belief in God, gods, or a higher power.”
 In its decision denying tax-exempt status to the Red River Unitarian Universalist Church, the Texas state Comptroller held that the church had to forfeit its status because it “does not have one system of belief.”